 Stop Doing Dumb Things is designed by Doug Shaw and inspired by many people, including Joe Gerstandt, Carole Shaw, Meg Peppin, Joe Strummer, Heather Bussing, David Zinger, Keira Shaw, William Tincup and John Sumser.

-To order your cards, email me at firstname.lastname@example.org with your order and I’ll send you an electronic invoice, or send money to the same email address using PayPal.
+To order your cards, Use this PayPal link or email me at email@example.com with your order and I’ll send you an electronic invoice.
 In both cases, don’t forget to include a postal address.
-Cards will be shipped on receipt of cleared funds.
+Cards will be shipped on receipt of cleared funds, and I’ll also email you a free pdf user/prompt guide.

 How Are People Using Stop Doing Dumb Things?